Settlement Information for Newcomers

 For more information:

 If you don’t have relatives or friends in Canada that can provide you with a temporary place to live, you may have to stay at a hotel or in a short-term rental apartment.
 In B.C., it is not difficult to find a hotel with a small kitchen that allows you to prepare meals.
-IRCC’s free online or in-person Pre-arrival Services offer information and tips about finding a temporary place.
 After arrival, you can contact a settlement agency in your area to get information on local housing and the rental market, and receive support to find a temporary place to live.
 You may also get assistance from a certified realtor.

 For more information: